-So the lesson in this is that no matter what, keep pursuing.
+So my point in this is that no matter what, keep pursuing.
 Keep reading, keep thinking.
 Nourish ourselves intellectually, emotionally.
 Don’t shut yourself off.
 Seek out good literature.
 Envelope yourself in music.
 Watch movies, explore paintings you love.
 Meaning will follow.

 Find something beautiful.
 Hang on to it.